denoland/docs/runtime/fundamentals/node.md

 ### Create `require()` manually

-Alternative option is to create an instance of `require()` function manually, this can be done as such:
+An alternative option is to create an instance of the `require()` function manually, this can be done as such:

 ```js title="main.js"